 \section{Abstract}

 Commutator-based entropic uncertainty relations in multidimensional position and momentum spaces are derived, twofold generalizing previous entropic uncertainty relations for one-mode states.
-The lower bound in the new relation is optimal, and the new entropic uncertainty relation implies the famous variance-based uncertainty principle for multimode states.
+They provide optimal lower bounds and imply the multidimensional variance-based uncertainty principle.
 The article concludes with an open conjecture.